prettygreenplants/prettygreenplants.com/README.md

 Backup & Restore
 ----------------

-Every night, there is cronjob which calls the backup container defined in `docker-compose-maintainace-prod.yml` to backup the database to `/var/www/backup/prettygreenplants/db` and another one to backup files (`Data/Logs` and `Data/Persistent`) to `/var/www/backup/prettygreenplants/files`.
+Every night, there is a cronjob which calls the backup container defined in `docker-compose-maintainace-prod.yml` to backup the database to `/var/www/backup/prettygreenplants/db` and another one to backup files (`Data/Logs` and `Data/Persistent`) to `/var/www/backup/prettygreenplants/files`.

 The backup db file is then used by the syncontent script to fetch from cloud and restore locally or to setup on a new cloud server.
 To restore on the new cloud, run:

 ```bash
 docker-compose -f docker-compose-maintainance-prod.yml run --rm restore
 ```

 _Note_: For every reset, always check the google analytic backend module to make sure the connection is still working.
 If not, just reconnect and save the setting.

 Syncontent script fetch files directly from Neos document root and not taking from the backup as the db.

 The third cronjob is to sync both the file and db backup to Amazon S3 bucket `prettygreenplants-website-backup` so make sure that bucket is manually created on S3.

 The last cronjob is for cleaning up backup files/directories (both file and db backup) that are older than specified period.
 See `rotate.sh.j2` ansible template in `backup` role.

 SSL & Redirection
 -----------------

 SSL certificate is generated from letsencrypt free certificate during deployment and twice a day by cronjob added automatically by the package.
 Nginx configuration inside web docker container allow `acme-challenge` with http for ssl validation and generation, and redirect the rest of http request (with or without www) to https://prettygreenplants.com (without www).
 Requesting https site with www will also redirect to the non-www version of the site.

 For local docker setup, self-signed certificate will be used.